 “The problem is that households won’t have any idea of the high running costs until their bill arrives.
 If you are planning to use a hot tub over summer, don’t get taken by surprise when the electricity bill arrives as by then it’s too late.

 “You’ll be able to see the impact of hot tubs and other appliances on your energy bill by keeping a track of your usage using Loop, a free app that links to your smart meter and analyses your energy data.
 By tracking usage and costs, you can avoid the dreaded “energy bill shock”.

 “If you use a lot of energy, for example because of a hot tub, an electric vehicle or electric heating, it’s definitely worth considering solar.
 Payback has never been faster and you can ‘try before you buy’ using our unique solar simulator in the app that shows you just how much of your energy use could be covered by solar, with or without a home battery”.

 5 Easy ways to keep hot tub energy costs down

 - Reduce your thermostat by a couple of degrees to help save money but still maintain a comfortable water temperature.

 - Cover the hot tub with a thermal cover when not in use to keep the heat in.

 - Think about where you position your hot tub.
 Keeping it away from wind and breezes, which would cool the water, will help maintain a warmer temperature.

-- For long-term hot-tub converts, installing solar panels might be worth considering as a permanent way to cut your energy bills.
-The financial benefits have never been better, with 30% reduce payback period on solar since April’s price cap increase and solar installations now benefit from zero VAT.
-Try Loop’s unique solar simulator to see how solar would work for you, with accurate savings and self-sufficiency calculations.
+- For long-term hot tub converts, installing solar panels might be worth considering as a permanent way to cut your energy bills.
+The free Loop app includes a unique solar simulator that shows if solar would be a good option for you, with accurate savings and self-sufficiency calculations.

 • • •